codentratechnologies/Restaurant-portals/customerApp.md

 ## Screen 5: Food Detail Screen

 ### 1. Overview
-Displays detailed descriptions, images, prices, category markers, and average ratings for selected food items.
+Displays detailed descriptions, images, prices, and category markers for selected food items.
 Allows users to save/unsave items from collections and initiate additions to the cart.

 ### 2. Screen Preview
 ```text